 The fighting action is fair but lacking in intensity, and the hits seem awfully soft.
 The elevated platforms are pixelated as hell, and the scenic backdrops look totally flat.
 An annoying commentator constantly runs his yapper with idiotic comments like "C'mon let's do it!" and "You need to fight harder!"
 The music is generally awful, some of it sounding like an out-of-tune accordion.
 Besides the normal fighting modes, a "Fighter's Arena" mode lets you traverse a game board between fighting challenges.
 This adds some replay value, allowing you to build up your character with new moves and enhanced attributes.
 There are a few novel concepts here, but not enough to complete with the Tekkens or Virtua Fighters of the world.
 Fighter Destiny 2, like its predecessor, is destined to fade into obscurity. © Copyright 2006 The Video Game Critic.

 I'm reviewing this game from a present-day perspective, so please don't get mad out there!
 The framerate is fairly smooth but the maze-like arenas are repetitive and the graphics look muddy.
 I found myself running in circles, struggling just to locate my friends.
-And while there's a slew of customization options, there's no way to add CPU opponents.
+There's a slew of customization options but no way to add CPU opponents.

 The single-player campaign has aged much better.
 It reprises exotic locations from the film like a massive dam, snowy Siberia, and an Egyptian temple.
 The attention to detail is commendable with sophisticated operating facilities, destructible environments, and satisfying explosions.
 The character models are angular but their digitized faces are notable.
 The blood is modest but I love how gunned-down soldiers scream and contort their bodies like ragdolls.
 It's like I'm fighting an army of Pinocchios for crying out loud!